Julia Arthur: Marriage

 At Covington, Kentucky, on February 23, 1898, Julia Arthur (née Ida Lewis) married Benjamin Pierce Cheney Jr., only son of the wealthy Boston expressman, whose country estate is now the Elm Bank Horticulture Center.

 They made their home in Boston, with a summer estate on Calf Island.
 They were patrons of the Museum of Fine Arts in Boston, donating a number of antiquities.
 The couple produced no children.

 On October 3, 1898, she appeared for the first time as Parthenia in her own production of Ingomar, repeating the successes of the previous year.
 On November 28, 1898, she produced As You Like It at Wallack's in New York City, and her performance of the part of Rosalind was conceded to be one of the best known to the American stage.

-Arthur returned to Broadway on October 24, 1899, in More than Queen, which continued through November 1899.
+Arthur returned to Broadway on October 24, 1899, in Émile Bergerat's More than Queen, which continued through November 1899.